evangeliazve/aacl-public/README.md

 python -m spacy download fr_core_news_md
 ```

 The French spaCy model is used for named-entity features.

-If it is not installed, named-entity counts are set to zero by the feature script.
+---

-## Rerun the supervised stage from the released feature matrices
+## Reproduce supervised-stage results from released feature matrices

 HYDRONEWSFR: